sandiwinter/loggingforest/PyBoard_MicroPython_DHT22/README.md

 # loggingforest

-With PyBoard device you can log temperature and humidity data outside, in room, greenhouse, lab, cooling room or any other places completely free.
+With Wemos D1 mini ESP8266 device you can log temperature data outside, in room, greenhouse, lab, cooling room or any other places completely free.

 Device will be connected to internet via Wifi